-When you drive a car, you can’t just drive as fast as you want.
-Every road has a “speed limit,” which tells you how many miles an hour you can drive at most.
-Not everyone follows the rules, though, so police give out speeding tickets: you have to pay money as your punishment.
+You can’t just drive a car as fast as you want.
+If you go over the “speed limit,” you get a speeding ticket as punishment.
 So who got the first speeding ticket ever?
-That guy was Walter Arnold, back in 1896.
-He was driving only 8 miles per hour, but in 1896 cars were very new and no one really knew how to drive.
-So people drove really badly and kept crashing.
+Walter Arnold, Walter Arnold, in 1896, for driving 8 miles per hour!
+Back then cars were very new and no one knew how to drive, so people kept crashing.
 That’s why the speed limit was only 2 mph – to keep everyone safe.
-Grown-ups even walk faster than 2 mph, but that was the rule.
-3 years later, a taxi driver in New York City was arrested for speeding at 12 mph.
-Thankfully we’re allowed to drive much faster today, but somehow we still get speeding tickets.
+Good thing we’re allowed to drive faster today, or we’d get nowhere!

 Wee ones: If the speed limit is 8 miles an hour and you’re driving 7 miles an hour, are you driving too fast?

 Little kids: If Walter Arnold was going 8 mph in a 2-mph zone, how many miles per hour was he over the speed limit?
 Bonus: If your street has a limit of 20 miles per hour, and the nearest busy street is 10 more than that, what is busy street limit?

 Big kids: If you drive 20 miles an hour, how far can you drive in 4 hours?
 Bonus: If your family is driving to the beach 180 miles away, and the speed limit is 65 miles per hour, can you get there in 3 hours without breaking the limit?
 (Hint if needed: How fast would you have to drive to get there in time?)

 The sky’s the limit: If a firetruck is zooming at 70 miles an hour, while some slow person is driving only 26 miles an hour, and your speed is halfway between, how fast are you driving?